adamwenneman/geodata/README.md

 # geodata
-Miscellaneous useful geographic data in geojson format
+Miscellaneous useful geo data to save for later